GOOD: Towards Domain Generalized Orientated Object Detection: Related Work

-\textbf{Vision-language Model Driven Detection} Contrastive language-image pre-training (CLIP) \cite{radford2021learning} has recently become a domaint visual representation learning trend, which utilizes the image-text pairs to learn visual-semantic representation by pre-training \cite{radford2021learning,desai2021virtex,engilberge2018finding}.
+Contrastive language-image pre-training (CLIP) \cite{radford2021learning} has recently become a domaint visual representation learning trend, which utilizes the image-text pairs to learn visual-semantic representation by pre-training \cite{radford2021learning,desai2021virtex,engilberge2018finding}.
 For object detection community, CLIP has significantly improved the visual representation for open vocabulary object detectors \cite{zareian2021openvocabulary,gu2022openvocabulary,bangalath2022bridging,liunian2022grounded,zhang2022glipv2}, which involve detecting objects based on arbitrary textual descriptions.
-More recently, Single-DGOD \cite{vidit2023clip} utilizes CLIP for domain generalized detectors on driving scenes.
-However, in this work, CLIP is only used for semantic augmentation, and does not need to handle the varied orientation in the oriented object detection task.